Learn How to Spot and Prevent Liver Cirrhosis

 - Haemodialysis: To aid blood purification for those with kidney failure

-- Lactulose and minimal protein from diet: To treat encephalopathy
+- Lactulose and minimal protein from the diet: To treat encephalopathy

 - Intravenous antibiotics: For those that develop bacterial peritonitis arising from ascites